Dueling RL: Reinforcement Learning with Trajectory Preferences: Preference-Based Learning with Known Model

 Note there is no dependence on the size of the state or action spaces on account of the model being known in this setting.
 Furthermore, we note that any dependence on the horizon $H$ is effectively accounted for in the size of the constant $B$ that bounds the norm of the trajectory features $\phi(\tau)$.
 For example, if $\phi(\tau)$ decomposes in a per-timestep fashion as $\phi(\tau) = \sum_{h \in [H]} \phi(s_h, a_h)$ where each $h$ satisfies $\| \phi(s_h, a_h)\| \leq B'$, then a trivial bound would give $B \leq B' H$.
 However, Assumption~\ref{assumption::bounded_features} allows for greater generality.

-\begin{rem} Theorem~\ref{thm::regret-known} shows that for a sufficiently large choice of the regularization parameter $\lambda$, the pseudo-regret of Algorithm~\ref{alg:rrl} is at most $R_t = {\mathcal{O}} \left( \left( S\sqrt{ \kappa B} + S B\right) d \log (TB /\kappa \delta) \sqrt{T} \right)$.
-Importantly, the regret scales optimally with $\sqrt T$ dependency and near optimally in terms of the dependencies on $d$, $S$ and $H$ (unknown model parameter that governs the preference feedback).
-Recall the minimax regret in the standard episodic reinforcement learning is known to be $\Theta(\sqrt{H S A T})$.
-Assuming $\kappa$ to be constant, we pay the additional factors in $H$ and $S$ due to non-Markovian rewards which are only indirectly revealed to the learner in terms of preferences, that too only at the end of the trajectories \cite{chatterji21}. \end{rem}
+\begin{rem} Theorem~\ref{thm::regret-known} shows that for a sufficiently large choice of the regularization parameter $\lambda$, the pseudo-regret of Algorithm~\ref{alg:rrl} is at most $R_t = {\mathcal{O}} \left( \left( W\sqrt{ \kappa B} + W B\right) d \log (TB /\kappa \delta) \sqrt{T} \right)$.
+Importantly, the regret scales nearly optimally with $ d \sqrt T$ dependency given existing $\Omega(d\sqrt{T})$ lower bounds for linear bandits \citep{lattimore2020bandit} and known reductions between the standard and preference regret \cite{saha2021optimal}.
+Assuming $\kappa$ to be constant, we pay the additional factors in $B$ and $W$ due to non-Markovian rewards which are only indirectly revealed to the learner in terms of preferences. \end{rem}